-Here at Darkstar Eclectic Media, we have products in the pipeline to support the plain vanilla Fudge system, as well as other open games, such as Pathfinder, Mongoose’s Legend, The Solar System, and a couple of others, but our main standalone games will all start out with what I call Storybook Fudge.
+Here at Darkstar Eclectic Media, we want to support the plain vanilla Fudge system, as well as other open games, but our main standalone games will all start out with what I call Storybook Fudge.

 Storybook Fudge (SF) is meant to emulate the action found in much of literature.
 Standard RPG’s, including Fudge itself, are fun, but books don’t really read like the way we play games, so I’ve tried to put together a version of Fudge that emulates how action in books goes.
 Face it, RPG combat can sometimes go on for a long time, even with Fudge’s damage system.